 The Story of the Jews

-A five-part, five-hour public television series written and presented by historian and critic Simon Schama that is both deeply historical and bracingly contemporary.
+A five-part series written and presented by historian and critic Simon Schama that is both deeply historical and bracingly contemporary.

 PBS Learning Media

-A collection of educational videos on PBS Learning Media for grades 10-12.
+The stories of Jewish Americans in World War II is a collection of educational videos on PBS Learning Media for grades 10 through 12.

 PBS LEARNING MEDIA